 External scholarships and financial support may be available.
 Contact UHI Inverness for more information.

-Clinical placements in dental clinics across Scotland are offered in the final year; travel and accommodation costs will be covered, but you will need to cover any subsistence costs.
+Travel for radiography teaching in year 2 will be required and clinical placements in dental clinics across Scotland are offered in the final year; travel and accommodation costs will be covered for both, but you will need to cover any subsistence costs.

 What can I do on completion of my course?

 On successful completion of this BSc Oral Health Science course there will be many career opportunities open to you, including:

 - Salaried dental practice

 - Academic training

 You can use the above QR code to connect directly to the course details.